My first Rails app, Plain Reading

 5. Next improvements

 There are some other holes to fill too, partly because toward the end I became slightly obsessed with deploying my first app within a month.
-So these will be the cherry on top:
+So these are coming up next:

 - Friends page.
 For finding and adding friends, who by default can see more of your reading list.